IgniteUI/igniteui-docfx/en/components/transaction.md

 > [!NOTE]
 > The data transformation from the schema above is not mandatory.
 You do not need to use a pipe in order to use the Transition service.

-The Transaction Service allows adding a transaction, committing or clearing all changes.
+The Transaction Service allows adding transactions.
+After at least one transaction is added, you may commit or clear all the changes or the changes for a single record only.
 As it keeps a detailed log, it can also execute undo and redo operations.

 Every time you execute an operation (**transaction**), it is added to the transaction log and undo stack.
 All the changes in the transaction log are then accumulated per record.
 From that point, the service maintains an aggregated **state** that consists only of add/update/delete operations for unique records.
 This is based on a `State` interface which has three properties: `recordRef`, `type` and `value`.

-We have built three classes on top of the Transaction Service that provide the user with the ability to commit all the changes he has made, while working with the Ignite UI for Angular controls, at once.
+We have built three classes on top of the Transaction Service that provide the user with the ability to commit all the changes he has made, or the changes he has made to a given record, at once.
 Those classes are `igxBaseTransactionService`, `igxTransactionService` and `igxHierarchicalTransactionService`.

-The `igxTransactionService` and `igxHierarchicalTransactionService` are fully integrated in our igxGrid, igxHierarchicalGrid and igxTreeGrid controls.
-You may find detailed examples of using those controls with transactions enabled in the following topics:
+The `igxTransactionService` and `igxHierarchicalTransactionService` are fully integrated in our igxGrid, igxHierarchicalGrid and igxTreeGrid components.
+You may find detailed examples of using those components with transactions enabled in the following topics:
 * [igxGrid Batch Editing and Transactions](grid/batch_editing.md)
 * [igxHierarchicalGrid Batch Editing and Transactions](hierarchicalgrid/batch_editing.md)
 * [igxTreeGrid Batch Editing and Transactions](treegrid/batch_editing.md)